 This basil vinaigrette brings fresh flavor to everything it touches!
 Dressing is an ideal way to use this herb: drizzle on seafood or salads.

 Got lots of basil?
 You don’t have to get stuck in a pesto rut.
 Try this Basil Vinaigrette!
 It’s got loads of fresh, tangy flavor: it actually tastes like pesto in dressing form.
 It’s ideal on salads, especially a summer tomato salad.
 But the sky’s the limit: use it as a sauce for chicken or seafood, or even to drizzle on goat cheese crostini.
 The flavor is ultra tangy and it takes just 5 minutes to blend together.
-We tried this to use up some end of season basil the other day.
 Alex tried one bite and exclaimed “Wow!”
 (I was flattered.)
-Here’s how to make basil dressing!
+Here’s how to make this delicious homemade salad dressing.

 Ingredients in basil vinaigrette